 The following warning letter can be used as a model to write your own letters to tenants who are violating the terms of your smoke-free policy.
-Please note that the letter is intended to be tailored according to the specifics of your smoke-free policy and the penalties associated with violating the contract.
+Please note that the letter is intended to follow verbal warnings and be tailored according to the specifics of your smoke-free policy and penalties associated with violating the contract.